apache/mesos/docs/port-mapping-isolator.md

     number of ephemeral_ports / ephemeral_ports_per_container

-The master `--max_executors_per_agent` flag is be used to prevent allocation of more executors on a agent when the ephemeral port range has been exhausted.
+The master `--max_executors_per_agent` flag is be used to prevent allocation of more executors on an agent when the ephemeral port range has been exhausted.

 It is recommended (but not required) that `ephemeral_ports_per_container` be set to a power of 2 (e.g., 512, 1024) and the lower bound of the ephemeral port